-It’s that feel-good dessert that grounds us in summer traditions of picking blueberries by the bucket load at the local u-pick farm.
-It’s a dessert that draws us in with subtle aromas of juicy blueberries topped with buttery, pecan golden crisp topping gently baking in the oven.
-Then it reassures our inner food souls that, at least for that moment, life is still full of blessings and tasty moments as we bask in the summer sun eating the fruits of our dessert labor with a generous and very necessary scoop of vanilla ice cream on top.
+It's that feel-good dessert that grounds us in summer traditions of picking blueberries by the bucket load at the local u-pick farm.
+It's a dessert that draws us in with subtle aromas of juicy blueberries topped with buttery, pecan golden crisp topping gently baking in the oven.
+It reassures our inner food souls that, at least for that moment, life is still full of blessings and tasty moments as we bask in the summer sun eating the fruits of our dessert labor with a generous and very necessary scoop of vanilla ice cream on top.

 Sounds wonderful, right?